Ambrevar/evil-special-modes/README.md

 structurally incomparable, those rules cannot be expected to be applied universally.

-The rules are sorted by priority.
+The rules are more-or-less sorted by priority.

 0. Don't bind anything to `:` nor `<escape>`.